I love fighting.

 “He hit me 18 times while I was in the act of falling.” -Max Baer

 Take it up a Notch.
 Boxers use a “breaking away” technique to rush down on his opponent and unsettle them by delivering a flurry of combos.
 This is to prevent their opponent from finding their rhythm.
 The connection to business is obvious, although actually punching your boardroom opponent isn’t usually a good idea.

 The point is it’s a risk, but often a worthwhile one.
 Be risky and launch a new marketing campaign or update your brand image, expand your offer, drastically develop talent, target new markets.
 Market saturation can mean strength and competitive and crowded industries can be a good thing, indicating strong customer demand and a viable market.
 There are many perils in complacency, you invite competition.
 Ensure that you’re able to differentiate your business in a meaningful way so that you can beat your competition.
 That’s when you look for that moment to land a knockout punch.

 The Art of Deception.
 Boxers aren’t bulls in a china shop.
 They use distance, leverage and timing to deceive their opponents.
 Feinting is crucial, and masking your real plans can make the difference between winning and getting beat up yourself.
 This strategy takes a lot of preparation, but it’s worth it because not only can it confuse and distract any opponent, but in the end it takes less energy, which means you’ll be able to focus on how to deliver that last metaphorical roundhouse and walk away the champ.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.